Design Focus: The Grahamston

 Below the mural is the entrance to the snug.
 This used to house pool tables but it’s now been transformed into a plush carpeted area, complete with huge flame-effect gas fire.
 The horseshoe booths have also been installed in here too.
 There are also some interesting fixed black pendant lights hanging down from the ceiling with saucer-shaped shades.

-This is one hotel bar that I would make a beeline for, and it is open to both hotel guests and non-hotel guests, and I wouldn’t be surprised if it does
+This is one hotel bar that I’d make a beeline for, open to both hotel guests and non-hotel guests, obvs, and I’m sure that it’ll fulfil its ambition to become a destination bar for many Glaswegians.